-We respectfully disagree with Noridian's conclusions that "the use of highly multiplexed NAAT tests as front-line diagnostics cannot be justified at the current time" and that these highly sensitive and specific FDA-approved tests do not meet Medicare's criteria for "reasonable and necessary" services.
+We respectfully disagree with Palmetto's conclusions that "the use of highly multiplexed NAAT tests as front-line diagnostics cannot be justified at the current time" and that they do not meet Medicare's criteria for "reasonable and necessary" services.
 Disease severity can be especially high in the immunocompromised and elderly patient populations.
 Studies show that rapid identification of the causative agent(s) of respiratory tract infections is essential to provide an accurate diagnosis and appropriately manage patient care.
 It is also a key component in restricting antibiotic use to those circumstances in which antibiotic therapy is clearly indicated.
-Therefore, we urge Noridian to consider the evidence that we have presented in this letter and allow for coverage of these assays when documented as clinically necessary.
+Therefore, we urge Palmetto to consider the evidence that we have presented in this letter and allow for coverage of these assays when documented as clinically necessary.

-Thank you again for the opportunity to review and comment on this proposed policy.
+Thank you again for the opportunity to comment on this proposed policy.
 The undersigned organizations are happy to be of assistance in providing additional clinical or other information to assist you with this draft LCD.
 Please direct your correspondence to Tara Burke, AMP Director of Public Policy, at tburke@amp.org or Nonda Wilson, CAP's Manager, Economic and Regulatory Affairs, at nwilson@cap.org.